 - Engine noisy when pushed hard

-A rival for the Porsche Cayenne E-Hybrid, Audi Q7 TFSI e, BMW X5 xDrive45e and other large luxury hybrid SUVs, the Volvo XC90 Recharge is a petrol-electric hybrid that aims to combine the practicality and comfort of the rest of the range with good performance and improved fuel economy.
+A rival for the Mercedes GLE hybrid, Audi Q7 TFSI e, BMW X5 xDrive45e and other large luxury hybrid SUVs, the Volvo XC90 Recharge is a petrol-electric hybrid that aims to combine the practicality and comfort of the rest of the range with good performance and improved fuel economy.

 The Recharge sits at the top of the XC90 range, so while it's certainly not cheap, it is bristling with equipment and features.
 Its interior is a fantastic place to be, beautifully designed and packed with technology – most of which is controlled or monitored by a centrally mounted portrait infotainment screen that behaves rather like a tablet.
 It’s airy inside and the leather-trimmed seats are among the most comfortable fitted in any car for long journeys.

 Power comes from a 2.0-litre petrol engine plus an electric motor, which combine to produce 448bhp.
 It’s very fast for this type of vehicle, but the XC90 Recharge isn’t a sports SUV – the BMW X5 xDrive45e, for example, handles better on tighter roads.
 Think instead of the XC90 Recharge as a powerful and very comfortable car for everyday driving, and the Volvo takes some beating.